-In a nutshell, bioavailability refers to the amount of a given drug or compound that actually gets absorbed by your body when you take it.
-A compound like, for example, CBD.
+Bioavailability refers to the amount and or percentage of a given drug or compound that gets absorbed by your body upon taking it.

 According to Applied Biopharmaceutics and Pharmacokinetics by Leon Shargel and Andrew B. C. Yu, bioavailability is defined as “a measurement of the rate and extent to which a drug reaches at the site of action.”